Vehicle Configuration Directory Selection Sub-Application Architecture

 - Implement factory pattern for creating project-related objects

-Backend Services (accessed via VehicleProjectManager)
+Backend Components (accessed via VehicleProjectManager)

 Project Creation Services